Create an Agentic RAG using OpenVINO and LlamaIndex#

 Action: multiply

-Thought: I can answer without using any more tools.
+Thought: The current language of the user is English.
+I can answer without using any more tools.
 I'll use the user's language to answer.

 agent.reset()